svmiller/eh6127/lab-scripts/bivariate-ols.md

 ```

 Second, you’ll see something called an adjusted R-squared.
 Simply, think
-of this as a kind of penalty that downweights the normal (“multiple”)
+of this as a kind of penalty that downweights (sic?) the normal
-R-squared for the presence of additional parameters.
-It’s why it’ll
+(“multiple”) R-squared for the presence of additional parameters.
+It’s
-always want to be smaller than the other R-squared metric you see.
+why it’ll always want to be smaller than the other R-squared metric you
+see.
 Here’s the hard way of calculating what comes default in R.

 ``` r
 (1 - ((1-summary(M1)$r.squared)*(nobs(M1)-1)/(nobs(M1)-length(M1$coefficients))))
 #> [1] 0.496658
 ```

-In plain English: adjusted R-squared = 1 - (1 - R^2)\*(n - 1)/n - k.
+In plain English: adjusted R-squared = `1 - (1 - R^2)*(n - 1)/n - k`.
 In
 this case, the difference is small, but the adjusted R-squared is
 telling you have more than one parameter here (i.e. the intercept).